rniemeyer/knockout-amd-helpers/README.md

 When a module is swapped out, you can specify a custom function name to call to do any necessary clean up.

 ####afterRender
-The `afterRender` function will be passed on the the template binding, if specified.
+The `afterRender` function will be passed on to the template binding, if specified.

 ###module binding global options
 There are a couple of options that can be set globally for convenience.